 Building a paling fence and gate is a good way to achieve safety and security with the natural look of timber.
 Using durable treated pine, you can paint or stain a paling fence to exactly match the style of your home and garden.
 Painting a fence black can be a great way to make any plants sitting in front of it really stand out.

-You can separate different areas of your garden by installing a trellis fence.
-It has the advantage of defining an area without totally blocking it off as you can still see through the trellis.
-It’s also the perfect type of fence to grow climbing plants or vines over, giving you an attractive green screen.
+You can separate different areas of your garden by installing a lattice fence.
+It has the advantage of defining an area without totally blocking it off as you can still see through the lattice.
+It's also the perfect type of fence to grow climbing plants or vines over, giving you an attractive green screen.